Over 12,000 reasons to use Solid Surface in your shower

 You must use a tile that is finished to dress up any exposed edges of a tile panel.
 This may affect the desired look however it’s necessary to cover the unfinished edges of the tile with something to hide the unmatched center of the tile.

-Does a quartz or solid surface shower panel need to be trimmed to cover the edges?
+Does a quartz or solid surfaces shower panel need to be trimmed to cover the edges?

 No, the edges of Corian and quartz can be finished since the materials are solid all the way through.